-FALL - BEFORE FEBRUARY 1ST

-SPRING - BEFORE SEPTEMBER 1ST
+FALL - BEFORE FEBRUARY 1ST SPRING - BEFORE SEPTEMBER 1ST

-REQUIREMENTS FOR ADMISSION TO STUDENT TEACHING/INTERNSHIP 290-3-3-.02(3)2.(i - vi)
+REQUIREMENTS FOR STUDENT TEACHING/INTERNSHIP 290-3-3-.02(3)2.(i - vi)

-- 1. The internship in Alternative Class A programs shall equal a full semester, in the schools, full time in the teaching field for which certification is sought and may include more than one classroom or grade level, with experiences of the intern progressing to the full responsibilities of the teacher for a minimum of 20 full days including at least 10 consecutive days. - 2.
+- 1. The internship is a full semester in a school setting and may include more than one classroom or grade level, with experiences of the intern progressing to the full responsibilities of the teacher for a minimum of 20 full days including at least 10 consecutive days. - 2.
 For candidates who are seeking certification in two or more distinct teaching fields, an additional internship shall be required (e.g., mathematics and biology). - 3.
 For candidates who are seeking certification in two or more related teaching fields (e.g., early childhood and elementary or health education and physical education), the internship may be divided between the two teaching fields. - 4.
 For early childhood and early childhood special education programs, the internship shall include a placement with at least two of the following age groups: birth-age 3, age 3-5, or age 5-8. - 5.
 For elementary education or collaborative special education (K-6) programs, the internship shall include lower elementary (grades K-3) and upper elementary (grades 4-6) placements unless substantial field experience was completed at both levels. - 6.
 An intern who is absent from her/his 10 consecutive day assignment for one day, for a reason deemed acceptable by both the university and the partner school, may exercise full responsibilities on the eleventh consecutive day. - 7.
-Each candidate will attend an orientation (entry) and a final (exit) student teaching seminar
+Each candidate will attend an orientation (entry) and a final (exit) student teaching seminar.

 Application for student teaching is enclosed in this handbook.
-To apply for student teaching the applicant will complete all of the following requirements:
+To apply for student teaching, the applicant will complete all of the following requirements:

-- 1. unconditionally admitted into a teacher education program; and - a minimum grade point average (GPA) of 2.75 in your program, in professional studies, and in the teaching field; also an overall transcript GPA of a 2.75 is required (with a grade of "C" or higher in ALL Professional Studies (TE) Classes AND Teaching Field Classes); and - 3. a completed application (GREEN Form) by the published deadlines; and - 4. approval by the Teacher Education Council and Certification Officer; and - 5. satisfactory completion of all course work (may request approval for no more than 6 hours of coursework after student teacher semester ALL Methods courses must be completed before Student Teaching); and - 6. satisfactory completion of approved field experiences (fill out PINK form); and - 7. passing scores on ALL required PRAXIS II Exams for the major(s) on or before published deadlines; and - 8. successful completion (grade of "C" or higher) for professional teacher education courses and teaching field courses; and - 9. submit a unofficial copy (from MyUM) of your transcript with application; and
+- 1. unconditionally admitted into a teacher education program; and - 2. a minimum grade point average (GPA) of 2.75 in program, in professional studies, and in the teaching field; also, an overall transcript GPA of a 2.75 is required (with a grade of "C" or higher in ALL Professional Studies Teacher Education classes AND Teaching Field classes); and - 3. a completed application (GREEN Form) by the published deadlines; and - 4. approval by the subcommittee of the Teacher Education Council and Certification Officer; and - satisfactory completion of all course work (may request approval for no more than six (6) hours of coursework after student teacher semester - ALL Methods courses must be completed before Student Teaching); and - 6. satisfactory completion of approved field experiences (PINK form must be completed by the student); and - 7. passing scores on ALL required PRAXIS Exams for the major(s) on or before published deadlines; and - 8. successful completion (grade of "C" or higher) for professional teacher education courses and teaching field courses; and - 9. submission of an unofficial copy (from MyUM) of transcript with application; and - 10. submission of Intent to Graduate Form (found on MyUM); and - 11. a signed Statement of Understanding concerning edTPA submission and graduation; and

-- 10. submit Intent to Graduate Form (found on MyUM) - 11.
-Sign Statement of Understand concerning edTPA submission and graduation - 12.
-Physical Education Majors ONLY 2nd Fitness Assessment must be completed before Admission to Teacher Education (Schedule a time with your advisor)
+12. Physical Education Majors ONLY - 2nd Fitness Assessment must be completed before Admission to Teacher Education (Schedule a time with adviser).